ropensci/roweb3/content/blog/2022-04-29-don-t-lose-your-head-over-default-branches/index.md

   - tech notes
 description: Use "HEAD" instead of the default branch name in links to files on GitHub, as it will work for any default branch name.
 output: hugodown::md_document
-rmd_hash: 49261b0062436e4d
+rmd_hash: 786682236476626b

 ---

-While the community standard for the default branch is now becoming main instead of master[^1], and while the switch for any repo is rather [easy](https://www.hanselman.com/blog/easily-rename-your-git-default-branch-from-master-to-main) and is [well supported by usethis](https://www.tidyverse.org/blog/2021/10/renaming-default-branch/), for a while (forever) there will still be repos with different default branches in the wild.[^2] Especially as nothing prevents you from using any other name for the default branch (although this could trip up collaborators).
+While git has no "default" branch, online code platforms such as GitHub need to define a default for the branch that someone sees when they look at code online.
+While the community standard for the default branch is now becoming main instead of master[^1], and while the switch for any repo is rather [easy](https://www.hanselman.com/blog/easily-rename-your-git-default-branch-from-master-to-main) and is [well supported by usethis](https://www.tidyverse.org/blog/2021/10/renaming-default-branch/), for a while (forever) there will still be repos with different default branches in the wild.[^2] Especially as nothing prevents you from using any other name for the default branch (although this could trip up collaborators).[^3]

 So, what to deal with the existence of different possible default branches?